Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 {% include figure image_path="/assets/images/montecarlo/random walk.png" alt="Random Walk" caption="Hand-drawn random walk" %}

-At $$t=T$$, we can describe our position at the end of the walk by:
+At the end of the walk $$t=T$$, we can describe the position of random variable $$z$$ as:

 $$
 z(T) - z(0) = \sum_{i=1}^N \epsilon_i \sqrt{\Delta t}
 $$

-That is our final position can be calculated as the linear combination of every step in the walk.
+Our final position is calculated as the linear combination of every step in the walk.

 ### Epsilon